 rumors of imminent cancelation by saying they stand behind Jay but are listening to their affiliates complaints about lost ad revenue.

-Of course, other rumors have NBC considering putting Jay back in his Tonight Show seat, leaving Conan's future up in the air.
-Sad, considering Conan is funnier than Jay ever had been -- or at least less yawn-inducing.
+Of course, other rumors have NBC considering putting Jay back in his Tonight Show seat, leaving Conan’s future up in the air.
+Sad, considering Conan is funnier than Jay ever had been — or

 It’s pretty obvious where Jay’s desire lies.
 What will NBC decide?
 Stay tuned to SheKnows to find out!
 Our bet is that Jay Leno will return to the spot he used to rule at 11:30 pm.